Skip to main content

 Prerequisites

-You need to authenticate with your Commerce store using the Commerce API keys.
+You will need to create a connection using Elastic Path keys and authorization URL.
 See Application Keys.
 You can find this information in SYSTEM > Application Keys in Commerce Manager when logged in as a user with Seller Admin privileges.

 Create a New Integration